Trump loses bid to delay hush money trial pending gag order appeal | Politics

 The former U.S. president's lawyers argued at a hearing in a mid-level state appeals court that the trial should be delayed to give him a chance to challenge a gag order in the case.
 Associate Justice Cynthia Kern swiftly denied the delay request, but a full panel of appeals judges will later consider the Republican presidential candidate's underlying challenge to the gag order.

-Trump's lawyers did not immediately respond to a request for comment.
+Steven Cheung, a spokesperson for Trump's campaign, in a statement called the trial a witch hunt and said the legal team would continue to fight against it.
 A separate judge on Monday denied Trump's request to delay the trial while he tries to move the case out of heavily Democratic Manhattan.
 His lawyers said a survey of Manhattan residents they conducted showed 61% of respondents thought Trump was guilty and 70% had a negative opinion of him.

 At Tuesday's hearing, Trump's lawyer Emil Bove said Justice Juan Merchan's order restricting his public comments should be modified to let him respond to public criticism leveled by potential witnesses in the case.
 "The First Amendment harms arising from this gag order right now are irreparable," Bove said.